Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/docs/README.md

   </p>
 </figure>

+Unfortunately for any tech-savvy mangaka, there was no public implementation available anywhere.
+Thus, we set out to produce an open-source implementation of this paper and attempt to reproduce their results.

 ## Network Architecture
-The model is based on an U-net architecture.
-Typically in image-to-image tasks, it is often necessary to encode the image and then apply some non-linear transformations to the encoding.
-Then, we decode the this result back to an image.
-This is done with deconvolutions, but images generated this way are often blurry because of loss of information in the encoding process.
-U-nets fix this by utilizing skip-layers that directly transfer feature maps from each encoder level to its symmetric decoder level (this also means that the resolution of those feature maps must be the same).
-An example of a U-net can be seen in the figure below (from [3]).
+Manga colorization is an image-to-image task.
+Typically, Image-to-image models utilize a series of convolutional layers to encode important information about the original image and then a series of deconvolutional(Or upconvolutional) layers to create the transformed image.
+However, this approach neglects global features in favor of local ones, and as a result, the transformed images are often blurry.

+This paper avoids this problem by using a U-Net-based architecture.
+U-nets include skip-layers which directly transfer feature maps from each encoder level to its symmetric decoder level, providing a “global” context for local features.

  <figure>
   <p align="center">